-From beginner beach breaks, to internationally renown heavy world class barrels
+From beginner-friendly beach breaks to internationally renowned heavy world-class barrels

-The island offers an excellent choice surfboard rentals, and professional surf schools.
-It’s the ideal place for those, who want to learn it from scratch, or improve.
-The Spanish mediterranean local food is fantastic, and surprisingly affordable, same as accommodation.
+The island offers an excellent choice of surfboard rentals and professional surf schools.
+It’s the ideal place for those, who want to learn it from scratch or improve.
+The Spanish Mediterranean local food is fantastic and surprisingly affordable, same as the accommodation.
 Only 3-4 hours takes a flight from Central Europe to Lanzarote.
 Find out, why our island is known as European Hawaii!

 During the winter months, from September to March, the island receives solid ground swells from North to West.
 Quemao Class Big Wave Invitational and other international surfing competitions, take place on the North Shore of Lanzarote during the winter season.
-South und east coast of Lanzarote are also full of surf spots, but they are not as consistent as the surf spots in the North West area of the island.
+The South and then East coast of Lanzarote are also full of surf spots, but they are not as consistent as the surf spots in the North West area of the island.

-Summer months are mostly characterised by wind swells, easy waves on our beach in Famara for learners and intermediate surfers.
-Predominant for this time of the year are North East winds, which can create some fun waves on the east coast.
+Summer months are mostly characterised by wind swells and easy waves on our beach in Famara for learners and intermediate surfers.
+Predominant for this time of the year is the North East winds, which can create some fun waves on the east coast.
 The reef breaks on the Northern Shore of Lanzarote are usually flat during the summer months.

 Importance of the surfing etiquette

-Surfing Lanzarote, means sharing the surf spots with other surfers.
-Local surfers know their Island best, so when you are in doubts, have a good look what they are doing.
-You should be friendly and show respect, obeying the surfing etiquette, otherwise you can get some serious troubles.
-In the water, there is no road patrol, which can stop an unqualified driver, and, if necessary take him out of the traffic – for his own safety, and the safety of others.
-Same situation in surfing, it’s all about safety.
-There is waves for beginners, intermediate and advanced surfers, and, if you overestimate your skills, usually, you put not only yourself in danger, but everyone else in the water as well.
+Surfing Lanzarote means sharing the surf spots with other surfers.
+Local surfers know their Island best, so when you are in doubt, have a good look at what they are doing.
+You should be friendly and show respect, obeying the surfing etiquette, otherwise, you can get into some serious trouble.
+In the water, there is no road patrol, which can stop an unqualified driver, and, if necessary take him out of the traffic – for his own safety and the safety of others.
+The same situation in surfing, it’s all about safety.
+There are waves for beginners, intermediate and advanced surfers, and, if you overestimate your skills, usually, you put not only yourself in danger but everyone else in the water as well.
 Usually, local surfers are taking care of this issue in the water.

 Localism is the result of global surfing popularisation.
-International Surfing Events, promoted by the global surf fashion industry, are becoming always more popular.
+International Surfing Events, promoted by the global surf industry, are becoming always more popular.
 Surf spots are limited, and always more people are getting attracted by surfing.
-As a result, it’s just a matter of time, when friendly peace & love atmosphere in the water turns into a testosterone competition.
+As a result, it’s just a matter of time, before the friendly peace & love atmosphere in the water turns into a testosterone competition.